Film Spoilers and

 Sarah's Escape From the Cavern Was Only an Hallucination

-In the ending, Juno died (off-screen) when she was surrounded by the creatures, but Sarah survived after escaping and falling unconscious down a chute.
+In the ending, the wounded Juno died (off-screen) when she was surrounded by the creatures, but Sarah survived after escaping and falling unconscious down a chute.
 When she awoke, she crawled up a long pile of skeletal bones into daylight, where she emerged from the ground, took a deep breath of air, and then ran hysterically through the woods to her vehicle and drove away.
-After she stopped by the side of the road to puke, Sarah turned and saw Juno (with a blood-streaked face) in the passenger seat - screamed - and then the trauma of the vision caused her to awaken underground, where she realized that her escape was only an hallucination.
+After she stopped by the side of the road to puke, Sarah turned and saw Juno (with a blood-streaked face) in the passenger seat - Sarah screamed - and then the trauma of the vision caused her to awaken underground, where she realized that her escape was only an hallucination.

 [In the North American release, the film ended a minute earlier, at the point where Sarah saw Juno.
 The UK version was considered too dark for American audiences and was modified.]